tillitis/tillitis-key1/doc/quickstart.md

 $ make prog_flash
 ```

-After programming, the Tillitis Key 1 USB stick can be connected to
+After programming, the TKey can be connected to your computer (use the
-your computer (use the USB-C-to-A adapter if needed) and will boot the
+USB-C-to-A adapter if needed) and will boot the firmware.
+When boot
-firmware.
-When boot has completed it will start flashing the LED
+has completed it will start flashing the LED white.
+This indicates
-white.
-This indicates that it is ready to receive and measure an app.
+that it is ready to receive and measure an app.

 To try out an app, continue to the README.md the apps repo:
 https://github.com/tillitis/tillitis-key1-apps#readme